-I do freelance work on the side and have been published by The Guardian, The New Statesman, Horse & Hound, CityMetric, The Vagenda, The Point and Third Sector.
+I have a sideline as a freelance journalist, and have been published by The Guardian, The New Statesman, Horse & Hound, CityMetric, The Vagenda, The Point and Third Sector.
 I enjoy writing about a diverse range of subjects from animals to investment, via education, health and social trends and am always open to freelance commissions.
 I do freelance copywriting work for a couple of organisations, too, and am happy to consider further projects.
 (See contact page.)
-Additionally, I have worked in the past with Historic Royal Palaces and Guide Dogs providing media advice and assistance.

 This blog is intended to be an outlet for musings on life, interviews with interesting people and a review source of all the adventures you can get up to in London or further afield, as well as an an online clippings portfolio.
 Fashion and animals will also feature.